burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. Also, `sizeof` of structures in C and in C++ is equal to the amount of memory to store all components, space for padding between components, and space for padding after structures.

-5. The `sizeof` operator is applied for an array of structures and to other types.
+5. The `sizeof` operator is applied to an array of structures and to other types.
 The following rule must be fulfilled: *The size of an array of N elements in bytes is equal to N times the size of the array element.*

 6. In C and in C++, a function pointer expression can be used to call a function without explicitly dereferencing the pointer, i.e., you can call the function by using the function pointer `f` via `(*f)()` or via `f()`.